Equality, diversity and inclusion: our strategy

 Our overarching goal

-To understand and address the needs of the whole Parkinson’s community:
+To understand and address the needs of the whole Parkinson’s community

 Our ambitions

-1. We want to engage people from all socioeconomic backgrounds:
+1. We want to engage people from all socioeconomic backgrounds

-We know anyone can get Parkinson’s.
+Anyone can get Parkinson’s.
 And evidence suggests where you live and your income impacts the support you’re able to access.

 By 2026, we want people with Parkinson’s, and the people who love and care for them, to have access to tailored support regardless of their socioeconomic background.

-2. We want race equality in the research and support we offer the Parkinson’s community:
+2. We want race equality in the research and support we offer the Parkinson’s community

 By 2026, we’ll have a clear understanding of the background of people living with Parkinson’s in all 4 nations.
 The demographic of people accessing Parkinson’s UK’s services and support will be representative of the demographics across the community.

-3. We will attract, develop and progress our diverse talent across all protected characteristics:
+3. We will attract, develop and progress our diverse talent across all protected characteristics

-We know that to be there for everyone living with Parkinson’s, and those who love and care for them, we need a diverse workforce (staff and volunteers), that represents people from all protected characteristics.
+We know that to be there for everyone living with Parkinson’s, and those who love and care for them, we need a diverse workforce (staff and volunteers) that represents people from all protected characteristics.

-9% of our workforce have told us they have a disability compared to 20% of the working UK population.
+9% of our workforce told us they have a disability compared to 20% of the working UK population.

 By 2026, we want to reflect the demographics of the UK population in our workforce.
 We’ll have a particular focus on specific areas:

-- The number of people living with Parkinson’s and people living with disabilities who work at the charity will reflect the working age population.
+• The number of people living with Parkinson’s and people living with disabilities who work at the charity will reflect the working age population.

-- At least 14% of our workforce will be from a minority ethnic background, to reflect the demographic of the UK.
+• At least 14% of our workforce will be from a minority ethnic background, to reflect the demographic of the UK.

 We’ll have data on the protected characteristics for around 50% of our volunteers, and use the insight to work with our volunteers towards an inclusive and diverse volunteer base.